WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 # Changelog

-All notable changes to this project will be documented in this file for easy read for developers.
+All notable changes will be documented in this file for easy read for developers.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### **Disclaimer**
-This changelog is based on the changelogs collectively regrouped in `/db/updatelog.json`, but not all changes are made after open-sourcing of the bot.
+*This changelog is based on the changelogs collectively regrouped in `/db/updatelog.json`, but not all changes are made after open-sourcing of the bot.
-Most updates were also made the same day as another one, because I didn't know about Semantic Versioning at that time and I just added another update to changelog everytime I changed something.
+Most updates were also made the same day as another one, because I didn't know about Semantic Versioning at that time, and I just added another update to changelog everytime I changed something.
-Hope all of that won't get you lost, though.
+Hope all of that won't get you lost, though.*

 ## [Unreleased]

 ### Added

-- Developer functionality: bot auto-update (adding and changing files only, working on file removal)
+- Developer functionality: bot auto-update (adding and changing files only, or for now)
 - Developer functionality: developer mode (skip any update change or file deletion processes, e.g. `startup.py`)
-- Host functionality: main process restart upon server disconnection (startup only)
+- Host functionality: main.py auto-restart upon server disconnection (startup only)

 ### Changed